 - 1/4 cup Gravy (check out our Smoked Gravy Recipe)

 - 1/4 cup cooked vegetables like, Brussel Sprouts, Green Beans, Carrots etc.

 - 2 tbsp.
 Cranberry Sauce

 If preparing this on the grill, you can achieve a crisp blistered crust.
 Simply oil and place the formed dough straight on the grill for 1 minute before setting it on the plank and adding the toppings.

-- Soak the plank in water for up to 1 hour and preheat the grill or oven to 400°F.
+- Soak the plank in warm water for 15 minutes and preheat the grill or oven to 400°F.

 - Make the dough, add the water to a bowl and stir in the yeast, sprinkle on the sugar and let stand for 5 minutes.
 Add the flour, salt and oil, knead until smooth, about 10 minutes.
 If the dough is too sticky add a little more flour.
 Brush a bowl lightly with some oil, add the dough ball and cover with a towel, let rise in a warm area for an hour or until doubled in size.